 Cassandra Porsch is a graduate of Yale University (2001, B.A. with distinction), Georgetown University Law Center (J.D., 2005), and the New York University Stern School of Business (M.B.A., 2012).

-Ms. Porsch is a commercial litigator who has successfully handled matters at all stages, from pre-litigation to trial and appeals, including matters in alternative dispute resolution forums.
+Ms. Porsch is a commercial litigator who has successfully handled matters at all stages, from pre-litigation through appeals, including matters in alternative dispute resolution forums.
 After law school, she spent ten years in the New York City office of Andrews Kurth LLP before moving to boutique law firm practice.
 She has practiced in state and federal court in a wide array of commercial, class and derivative actions and multi-district litigation.